JamesRickards-Canada/BQFRepCheck/README.md

 dl = disclist(-1000, 1000);
 for (i = 1, #dl, test_thm2(dl[i], -100000, 100000));
 ```
 Any contradictions to the tables will produce an output.
-If the method never outputs and finishes by returning 1, all tests were passed.
+If the method does not print anything and finishes, all tests were passed.